 You scrimped and saved.
 You pinned inspiration photos.
 You drew sketches and shared your plans with friends and family.
 Now you’re ready to take on that home renovation project.
 Maybe it’s a small one, like removing a wall or finally updating peeling, outdated paint.
-Or maybe you’re adding on an entire room or redoing your kitchen.
+Or perhaps you’re adding on an entire room or redoing your kitchen.

 Whatever you’re taking on, it’s a lot of pressure to find the right person for the job.
 The last thing you want is headaches along the way.

 To start, you need to find a reliable pro.
-Our pick to do that is Angi, a sponsor of Kim’s national radio show and a super easy-to-use app that includes real user reviews.
+Our pick to do that is Angi, a sponsor of Kim’s national radio show and a super easy-to-use app that includes genuine user reviews.
 More on that later.
 First, the red flags you might have something to worry about.

 Signs you hired a bad contractor